-As a general rule, SQ 788 only prohibits a municipality from taking disciplinary action (up to and including termination of employment) because 1) an employee has been issued a Medical Marijuana license or 2) an employee with a license tests positive for marijuana.
-SQ 788 does not protect employees who:
+As a general rule, the medical marijuana statutes only prohibit a municipality from taking disciplinary action (up to and including termination of employment) because 1) an employee has been issued a Medical Marijuana license or 2) an employee with a license tests positive for marijuana.
+The statutes do not protect employees who:

 Possess marijuana at work (regardless of whether they have a license);